Are NFTs Environment Friendly? NFTs Carbon Footprint Analysis

 This strategy is unlikely to work for NFTs, according to the evidence.
 However, because of the competitive nature of proof-of-work mining, expanding NFT markets are incentivizing the development of stable coal-fired power plants so that crypto miners do not have to rely on intermittent renewable energy.

 Using carbon offsets, some NFT producers are attempting to have their crypto-cake and eat it as well.
-Purchasing carbon offsets pays conservation efforts.
+Purchasing carbon offsets pays for conservation efforts.
 Each credit represents one tonne of carbon saved, either kept in a tree or potentially stopped from escaping into the atmosphere through industrial innovation.
 Offset sells carbon credits to offset emissions created by NFT transactions and provides an emissions calculator.

 Nifty Gateway, an NFT marketplace, recently auctioned off eight carbon net-negative NFTs that were “inspired by Earth and the climate issue.”
 The artworks were given a total of 60 carbon credits.
 Each offset was an NFT in and of itself.